djozvvicki/joozek/README.md

 - 👋 Hi, I’m @joozvvicky
 - 👀 I’m interested in programming a Web, Desktop and Mobile applications.
-- 🌱 I’m currently learning React and Next.js.
+- 🌱 I’m currently learning TypeScript and Electron.
 - 💞️ I’m looking to collaborate on Web or NodeJS projects.
 - 📫 How to reach me?
 You can write me message: https://www.facebook.com/joozvvicky.